 You can ask for donations via sites such as Patreon, PayPal or Ko-Fi.
 You can also promote your events on Facebook and Instagram (don’t forget Instagram Live!), through a Podcast or even a Blog or YouTube video to build up some excitement.
-If you choose to send us a video, we may pop it onto our YouTube channel as part of our 2020 inspiration playlist.
+If you choose to send us a video, we may pop it onto our YouTube channel as part of our 2021 inspiration playlist!

 Can events be online?

 Yes!
 Events can be physical or digital.
 Why not check out our guide to running online events, filled with useful hints and tips, as well as a few examples of past online Big Draw events.
-You can download a copy here!
+This will be available to download soon!

 How are my Big Draw events promoted?